 The journal was created in 2002 in order to offer a forum for Nordic scholars in English language and literature and to promote the field of English studies in the Nordic countries.
 It is affiliated to the Nordic Association of English Studies (NAES).
-Starting from 2007 the journal is open access and only published electronically with an editorial committee in Göteborg.
+Starting from 2007 the journal is open access and only published electronically.

-We also encourage submissions contrasting English with one of the Nordic languages.
-The policy of the journal is also to provide a possibility for young scholars or PhD students to publish their articles on English language or literature in a peer-reviewed journal along with more established scholars.
+The policy of the journal is also to provide a possibility for early career or doctoral researchers to publish their articles on English language or literature in a peer-reviewed journal along with more established scholars.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Authors of articles published remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to the Creative Commons license agreement.

 We used a different license up until the end of 2018, namely a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 The journal makes content discoverable and accessible through indexing services.
 NJES is indexed by the following services: